 Since President Duterte took office on 30 June, almost 8,000 people have been extrajudicially killed.
 In addition to police violence, unidentified gunmen continue to carry out executions of alleged drug offenders, as President Duterte has publicly encouraged vigilante groups to join his campaign.
 Since June 2016 more than 2,555 people have been killed in police operations while the rest have died in vigilante-style killings.

 President Duterte has admitted that innocent civilians, including children, may have been killed during his "war on drugs," referring to them as "collateral damage."
 Despite President Duterte encouraging vigilantism, on 4 March 2017 his spokesperson stated "vigilante or extrajudicial killings are unlawful and therefore not sanctioned."
 Fearing execution, over one million alleged drug offenders have surrendered to police.
 President Duterte has also extended his death threats to human rights defenders and lawyers representing those arrested for drug offenses.

 Unlawful violence against civilians shows no sign of abating.
 During October, a Philippines Senate Committee announced that investigations into extrajudicial killings would be abandoned.
-On 14 December the government cancelled a trip by the UN Special Rapporteur on extrajudicial killings, Agnes Callamard, due to her refusal to accept the conditions imposed upon her visit.
+On 14 December the government cancelled a trip by the UN Special Rapporteur on extrajudicial killings, Agnes Callamard, due to her refusal to accept restrictions imposed upon her visit.

 Following the death of a South Korean businessman in police custody, on 30 January President Duterte announced a "pause" in police operations.
-President Duterte ordered the Philippines National Police (PNP) to investigate 120,000 officers, stating that the "war on drugs" was not working because of "corrupt scalawags" on the police force.
+President Duterte ordered the Philippines National Police (PNP) to investigate 120,000 officers, stating that the "war on drugs" was not working because of "corrupt scalawags."
 On 6 March the PNP Chief announced their re-engagement with anti-drug operations.